stumpsyn/policies/reporting_guidelines.md

 Only permanent resolutions (such as bans) may be appealed.
 To appeal a decision of the working group, contact the Stumptwon Syndicate Board at board@stumptownsyndicate.org with your appeal and the Syndicate board will review the case.

+_Revision 1.0, DRAFT, proposed February 2014_
-_Reporting Guidlines derived from those of the Django Software Foundation._u DRAFT
+_Reporting Guidlines derived from those of the Django Software Foundation._